 PHE Screening is backing the current national return to practice campaign and is offering support and guidance to mammographers who need to renew their registration with the HCPC.

 Health Education England (HEE) is running a national programme to attract qualified radiographers and other allied healthcare professionals back into practice.

 The programme supports returners to meet HCPC registration requirements and get back into practice in the NHS.
 Employers can access information on how to support and achieve successful clinical placements.

 The campaign is being promoted on social media platforms such as Facebook and Twitter supported by the hashtag #iamreadytoreturn

 PHE Screening is supporting radiographic workforce recruitment in the breast screening by working as part of the HEE return to practice (RtP) programme with a focus on support for radiographers considering RtP in mammography.

 We have created a poster, business cards and a case study aimed specifically at anyone thinking of coming back to work as a mammographer in the breast screening service.
-You can download the case study, which is the story of Philippa Martin’s successful return to practice in breast screening.

 Breast screening centres are using the resources to run local campaigns to promote mammography return to practice.